xplosionmind/old.tommi.space/_notes/public/Server setup.md

 ### Install Let's Encrypt

-[Certbot](https://certbot.eff.org "Certbot by EFF") will be use to establish a secure connection to the instance.
+[<span id="certbot">Certbot</span>](https://certbot.eff.org "Certbot by EFF") will be use to establish a secure connection to the instance.
 To make things simple, it’s the one which makes an unencrypted `http://` connection magically become an encrypted `https://` connection

 ```sh
 sudo apt install certbot python3-certbot-apache